U.S. Supreme Court tackles immigration detention case

 The 9th Circuit decided that immigrants who were later detained after completing their prison time - sometimes years later - could seek bond hearings to argue for their release.

-With the administration’s intensified immigration enforcement, growing numbers of people likely will be detained awaiting deportation.
-The administration also is locked in a fight with so-called sanctuary states and cities that offer protection to illegal immigrants.
+In another case, the justices in February curbed the ability of immigrants held in long-term detention during deportation proceedings to argue for their release, overturning another 9th Circuit ruling.

-At bond hearings, immigrants can argue that they should be released on the basis that they do not pose a danger to society or are not a flight risk.
+A majority of justices, including Gorsuch, appeared concerned about immigrants being detained without a hearing years after they committed criminal offenses.
+But the sticking point appeared to be how to define what would be a reasonable period of time for immigration agents to detain a person whose criminal sentence is completed.

-The high court agreed to take up the dispute in March, a month after it curbed the ability of immigrants held in long-term detention during deportation proceedings to argue for their release, overturning another 9th Circuit ruling.
+In April, Gorsuch joined with the court’s four liberals in a 5-4 ruling in another immigration case that could hinder the Trump administration’s ability to step up the removal of immigrants with criminal records.

 Reporting by Lawrence Hurley; Editing by Will Dunham